Study Abroad

-Getting into NYU is difficult—but not in the way most students think.
-NYU’s acceptance rate has dropped sharply over the last decade, placing it firmly among highly selective universities, yet its admissions process is not driven by rigid cutoffs or a single “ideal” profile.
+Getting into NYU is difficult, but not in the way most students think.
+NYU’s acceptance rate has dropped sharply over the past decade, placing it firmly among the most selective universities.
+Yet, its admissions process is not driven by rigid cutoffs or a single “ideal” profile.
 NYU rejects many high-scoring, high-GPA applicants every year while admitting others whose records look less perfect on paper.

 The real challenge of NYU admissions lies in fit, academic intent, and how well an applicant understands what NYU is actually selecting for.
 This guide explains what makes NYU hard to get into, who truly stands a chance, and how successful applicants navigate the process intelligently rather than emotionally.